usaid-cs/yesterday-i-learned/random.md

 - [Design a thing before building it.](https://18f.gsa.gov/2015/11/17/choose-design-over-architecture/) Also in the link: software design tips
 - Jews call meatloaf "Klops", the German word for meatball.
 - In USA: ["The term "dog" has been used as a synonym for sausage since 1884 and accusations that sausage makers used dog meat date to at least 1845."](https://en.wikipedia.org/wiki/Dog_meat#United_States_of_America)
-- It is possible to fill tires with foam so they never go flat, but [the tires will be heavy and the ride will be hard](http://www.bowentire.com/about-us/news/articletype/articleview/articleid/152/foam-filled-tires-and-run-flats-there-is-a-difference.aspx).
 - To combat lactose intolerance, drink milk with a meal.
 - Having people ask ["why do Star Wars laser guns shoot slower than light"](http://scifi.stackexchange.com/questions/13702/why-are-blaster-bolts-in-star-wars-moving-slower-than-speed-of-light), the guns were changed to plasma rifles.
-- Human flesh is very sweet [^1](https://www.youtube.com/watch?v=vw_tClcS6To) [^2](http://www.huffingtonpost.com/2014/04/29/what-does-human-taste-like_n_5233724.html)
-- See also: humans should not eat humans, because diseases can transmit freely between members of the same species.
 - The AKM is [strikingly similar](http://i.imgur.com/cWz7YIG.jpg) to the AK-47, with AK-47 having a larger sight.
 - Carrie Fisher had a close relationship with James Blunt, as his post-war therapist.
 - Always buy LCD monitors in pairs or triplets.
 It is unlikely to be able to get the same monitor again when you want a dual monitor setup.